Thunder Bay Transit: Accessibility

 To accommodate disabled passengers, Thunder Bay Transit buses are wheelchair accessible low-floor models.
 Low-floor buses are capable of kneeling to street level and have extending ramps which allow wheelchairs to board safely.
 Thunder Bay Transit buses had 19,175 rides by persons in wheelchairs in 2006, the most per capita in Ontario."
 Thunder Bay Transit offers a Night Stop service, where buses will allow passengers to disembark at locations between bus stops during night hours due to safety or security concerns.

 Facilities

 Thunder Bay Transit operates two bus terminals in the north and south cores of the city.
 Thunder Bay Transit's head office and bus garage is located at Thunder Bay Transit and Central Maintenance, located at 570 Fort William Road.
+In addition, three points of interests are major transit hubs in the city: Lakehead University, Confederation College, and Intercity Shopping Centre.